Please visit the Postman Akoya workspace for our collections and environment (default values for use in Sandbox). Parameters are defined below.

 These instructions are compatible with Postman v8.2.1+

-After installing the Akoya for data recipients collection, please ensure the parameters in your environment file are correct.
+After installing the Akoya collection, please ensure the parameters in your environment file are correct.

 Akoya provides secure (TLS v1.2) access to RESTful APIs that are based on the API/Data Structures as defined by the Financial Data Exchange.
 All data requests use standard GET and POST methods and must include a bearer token in the authorization header.
 All responses are returned in JSON format.